Shedgecock/Shedgecock/README.md

 <!-- About Me Section -->
 ## 🔧 About Me

 I'm a Mechanical Engineer with a passion for Computer Science, bridging the gap between physical systems and digital solutions.
-I combine engineering principles with programming to create innovative solutions.
+I combine engineering principles with programming to bring creative ideas to life.

 <!-- Tech Stack -->
 ## 🛠️ Tech Stack